Note: This post has been updated for accuracy as of March 2018.

 Most good shared hosting providers will give you:

 - Unlimited domains

 - Unlimited storage

 And you should be able to get all of this for under $50 for your first year.

-Note: It might be a little more for people outside the United States.
+Note: Pricing can be more expensive for people outside the United States.

 That’s an incredible deal, and makes it a total no brainer for someone who is just getting going.